-Since Alexander the Great conquered Palestine in 332 BC, Judaism became divided.
-For the first time, Judaism split into different divisions: Pharisee, Sadducee, and Essene.
+Alexander the Great conquered Palestine in 332 BC.
+It is from this period onward that Judaism began the long trek toward division.
+The three major sects became the Pharisees, Sadducees, and Essene.
 The Pharisees were created as a group of laymen and priests (220 BC) who would be typified by service without expectation of reward.
-This attribution toward service would ethically counter the Sadducees (Sadouk=Greek) and Sadducaic Temple control—the Sadducees* had adopted a Hellenistic influence.
-In the two centuries intervening, and pertinent to both John and Jesus’ ministries, the Pharisees wafted more toward legalism.
-It should be noted that other corrupting influences had crept in, such as payment for special prayers to pray loved ones into heaven (Mt.
-23.14).
+This attribution toward service would ethically counter the Sadducees (Sadouk=Greek) and Sadducaic Temple control—the Sadducees* began to adopt the Hellenistic influence.

 *See, Seth & Enosh, Enoch, and Noah.